michaeldelgado1/raylib-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gen2brain/raylib-go/raylib)](https://goreportcard.com/report/github.com/gen2brain/raylib-go/raylib)
 [![Examples](https://img.shields.io/badge/learn%20by-examples-0077b3.svg?style=flat-square)](https://github.com/gen2brain/raylib-go/tree/master/examples)

+### NOTE!
+This branch is MY main branch.
+It is updated with my settings and all references are pointing to my repo.
+The sync branch is where we sync with the original repo.

 Golang bindings for [raylib](http://www.raylib.com/), a simple and easy-to-use library to enjoy videogames programming.

 raylib C source code is included and compiled together with bindings.
 Note that the first build can take a few minutes.